AdaptivMCP/AdaptivMCP/docs/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 For JSON payloads:

-- Use `validate_json_string` when you are building complex JSON, such as large `sections` arrays for section based diffs.
+- Treat `validate_json_string` as a default step, not an optional rescue tool.
+Run it automatically when you construct non-trivial JSON (large `sections` arrays, tool arguments, or raw JSON responses) so the host always receives strict, copy-ready payloads without additional prompting.
 - Use the normalized JSON returned by that tool so that whitespace differences do not cause surprises.

 The goal is to keep edits small, precise, and easy to review while still supporting big files and strict JSON contracts.